swcarpentry/DEPRECATED-bc/intermediate/make/04-variables.md

     $ make STYLE_DIR=/lib/styles -f Makefile

-This is almost always a bad idea, though.
+This is often a bad idea, though.
-We have to remember to type the definition each time, and we have to type it *correctly* each time.
+We have to remember to type the definition each time, and we have to type it *correctly* each time, or rely on shell history to retrieve the right invocation.
-This isn't too bad with just one definition, but is infeasible when there are half a dozen.
-There's also no record in the Makefile itself of the flag, which makes life harder for other people who want to re-create our paper: how do they know what to type?
+The biggest problem is that it leaves no record in the Makefile itself of the settings used, which makes life harder for other people who want to re-create our paper: how do they know what to type?